abdomo5451/Bushrati/README.md

 # Bushrati: A Living Story

-This project is a personal and living digital space dedicated to my best friend, Bushra, celebrating our journey, shared memories, and future dreams.
+This project is a personal and living digital space dedicated to my girlfriend, Bushra, celebrating our journey, shared memories, and future dreams.

 ---